khaendler/HoeffdingPruningTree/README.md

 **Note**: The project works with **river version 0.16.0**.
 Later versions may not be supported with `ixai`.

 ## Example Code
-The Hoeffding Pruning Tree should support all functionalities of the Hoeffding tree classifier.
 ```python
 >>> from river.metrics import RollingROCAUC